-There are so many of us that turn people away, talk down to and humiliate people because they don’t share our views.
+So many of us turn people away, talk down to and humiliate people because they don’t share our views.
 What a terrible terrible waste of an opportunity to share God’s love.
 We have a great powerful opportunity to show love, compassion, humanity and we are in the perfect place to show the great commission and what it means.

 Christians, we can easily love people who are like us, believe like us, look like us, and act like us. but the challenge really is loving the ones who WE THINK are the unloveable – People who do not believe like us, look like us, or even act like us.